Can Tattoos Cause Keloids?

 It can take three months or more for keloids to show up after an injury.
 They’re slow-forming, continuing to grow for years after they start.

 They start as a raised scar, being pink, red or purple, and are typically darker than the skin.
-They also have a flat surface and darken over time, with the center being lighter than the border.
+They usually will stay firm and darken over time, with the center often being lighter than the border.

 Keloids feel different than skin — they’re soft and dough-like or hard and rubbery.
 They can cause pain and itching and be tender to the touch, but the discomfort should stop once the keloid is done growing.